 Litigation against the company is permanently stayed by statute and court order.

-Insureds are defended by the appropriate Guaranty Association.
+Insureds are defended by the appropriate

+Guaranty Association.

-Proof-of-claim forms are not issued in a rehabilitation since claims normally continue to be paid.
+Proof of claims forms are not issued in a rehabilitation since claims normally continue to be paid.

 Potential claimants are provided instruction on how they can file a claim in the liquidation proceeding.
-Upon return of required proof-of-claim forms and other information, claims adjusters for the Department evaluate the claims for priority and amount.
+Upon return of required proof of claims forms and other information, claims adjusters for the Department evaluate the claims for priority and amount.